NIH-NICHD/Data-Linkage-Governance/README.md

 * A metadata schema to annotate data governance information relevant to accessing, sharing, linking, and using individual-level participant data.
 For documentation, visit the [Data Governance Metadata Schema User Guide](MetadataSchema).

 * A report of considerations for linking datasets in a federated data ecosystem based on findings from existing record linkage implementations.
 For the full report, visit [Privacy Preserving Record Linkage (PPRL) for Pediatric COVID-19 Studies](https://www.nichd.nih.gov/sites/default/files/inline-files/NICHD_ODSS_PPRL_for_Pediatric_COVID-19_Studies_Public_Final_Report_508.pdf).
+    *  The report led to the creation of the [Record Linkage Implementation Checklist](https://github.com/NIH-NICHD-Ecosystem/E2_Record-Linkage-Implementation-Checklist/blob/main/README.md), which guides users through governance and technical     decisions that must be made prior to designing and implementing a record linkage strategy.

 * A landscape analysis that identifies existing governance-relevant standards that could be used in a data governance metadata schema.
 For the full report, visit the [Governance Metadata Standards: Landscape and Gap Analysis](https://www.nichd.nih.gov/sites/default/files/inline-files/Governance_Metadata_Standards_FINAL_revb.pdf).